Zhighway777/RVVLA_Vectorized-Linpack-Acceleration-on-RVV/README.md

 # Vectorized-Linpack-Acceleration-on-RISC-V-Vector Extension
 Our aim is to leverage RISC-V Vector Extension (RVV) to vectorize the Linpack Benchmark, achieving optimal performance on RISC-V SIMD architecture.
 By exploiting the vector processing capabilities of RVV, we aim to enhance computational efficiency and accelerate floating-point operations within high-performance computing environments.
-For Linpack Benchmark, compared to the one that uses clang for auto-vectorization, our optimization has almost **30X** the performance improvement.
+For Linpack Benchmark, compared to the one that uses clang for auto-vectorization, our optimization has almost **30X** the performance improvement, and **3756X** compared orginal Benchmark.

 ## Introduction
 We optimized the C source code of Linpack by applying post-compilation optimizations and rewriting key functions (dgesl, matgen, dgefa, etc.) using multithreading to handle multiple independent data streams simultaneously.
 The optimized Linpack benchmark, found in the Vlinpack folder as Vlinpack.c, calls dgefaV.s, matgenv.s, and dgesl_modify.s.
 The expected output after running the Vlinpack program is for vector b to contain all ones.
 Currently, automatic result verification is not supported, so manual checking of the output is required.